radiorabe/container-image-python-minimal/README.md

 ## Usage

-Create a downstream image from this image:
+Create a downstream image from `ghcr.io/radiorabe/python-minimal`.
+Replace `:latest` with a specific version in the examples below.

 ```Dockerfile
 FROM ghcr.io/radiorabe/python-minimal:latest AS build